 These are good long-term examples showered with a pinch of excuses and pessimism.

 Maybe adjust your expectations a little bit…. such as;

 - Spend 2 months writing and reading at a rented beach house in Brazil

 - No one near and dear to me will live on a converted bus and travel long distances.
 I’m an extrovert and need intimacy, so off the bucket list goes the bus.
 BUT all that new woodwork I would do was convert my yellow school bus on my sailboat and home.

 What makes bucket list items seem like a pipe dream is that we tend to get caught up in the operational details and not believe they will happen.

 ‘ I’ve always known I wanted to buy a cool sailboat, but back then, I had no clue how, when, and where.
 Then one day, an opportunity presented itself, and within a few hours, I bought myself that 30’s sailboat.

-Back then, I did not understand the magnitude of the upkeep and expense operating an older boat would raise.
+I did not understand the magnitude of the upkeep and expense operating an older boat would raise back then.
 Had I known the profound joy and frustration living on a seasonal fixer-upper sailboat would present, then I would have scared myself out of the purchase.
 Sometimes ignorance really is bliss.

 Don’t get caught up in the operational details of any brainstorming phase.